Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 **Q.2.d.** How would you go about estimating the total number of carbon atoms in an *E.coli* cell?
 You don't have to calculate this just define variables and describe your approach step by step.

-**Q.2.e.** The _E. coli_ MG1655 genome is 4.6 Mbp (mega base pairs) long, or approximately 4,600,000 base pairs.
-A good rule of thumb for the length of a single DNA base pair is that it is ⅓ nm long.
-How long would the _E. coli_ genome be as a linear strand of DNA?
-Provide your answer in µm.

-**Q.2.f.** The _E. coli_ genome is actually circular.
-What is the radius of the genome, assuming the genome is arranged as a perfect circle and given the linear length that you calculated above?

-**Q.2.g.** Consider your answers in relation to the size specifications for _E. coli_ given above.
-What does this imply about the layout of DNA inside a living cell?
-(Two sentences).
-A good rule of thumb for the volume of a DNA base pair is that one base pair has a volume of approximately 1 nm3.

-**Q.2.h.** How much DNA could be packed into an _E. coli_ cell, assuming that the whole cell volume only contains DNA?

-**Q.2.i.** Why is this number ridiculous? (i.e., the _E. coli_ genome is significantly smaller: why?)
-As a rule of thumb, let's treat a bacterial cell volume as being approximately 1 µm3.
-Note that this is a rough, order-of-magnitude estimate.
-In real life, cell size and volume will vary based upon species, growth rate, and stage of division in addition to many other factors.

 ## (Q3) GOOP Tube (30 pts)